List of university a cappella groups in the United Kingdom: Absolute Harmony

-Absolute Harmony is a mixed-voice a cappella group formed in 1997 at Royal Holloway, University of London as 'Alternative Harmony' by Regina Yau, who did not feel there was much opportunity for the average student to sing in an informal, unauditioned choir.
+Absolute Harmony are a mixed-voice a cappella group formed in 1997 at Royal Holloway, University of London as 'Alternative Harmony' by Regina Yau, who did not feel there was much opportunity for the average student to sing in an informal, unauditioned choir.
 After the group disintegrated somewhat due to Yau taking a year abroad, she returned, influenced by several American collegiate a cappella groups and decided to convert the group into an a cappella group, with a smaller group of members meeting more often to form 'Absolute Harmony'.
 The group was instrumental in the inauguration of the first ever British Inter-collegiate Contemporary Championship of A Cappella (BICCAs).

 Eventually the name of the entire group changed to 'Absolute Harmony', with a smaller group, 'Hardcore Harmony', meeting more regularly to work towards competitions.

-University of Sheffield

-Steelworks

-Steelworks is the University of Sheffield's mixed-voice, competitive a cappella group, formed in 2015 by Sergio Filipe (originally under the name 'Supatones').
-Steelworks is perhaps best known for appearing on Sky TV's Sing: Ultimate A Cappella in 2017.

-The group has competed in the ICCA every year since 2020, reaching the UK finals twice (in 2020 and 2022); they also competed in the Open A Cappella Competition for the first time in 2024.
-Steelworks has performed at the Edinburgh Fringe Festival twice, in 2023 and 2024, and they annually appear at both the Showcase of Northern A Cappella and VocalJam.
-The group will release their debut EP, 'After Dark,' in October 2025, becoming the first performing society at the University of Sheffield to do so.

 University of St Andrews

 The Other Guys

-The Other Guys was formed in 2004 and are the only all-male a cappella group from the University of St Andrews.
+The Other Guys were formed in 2004 and are the only all-male a cappella group from the University of St Andrews.
 They are perhaps best known for their YouTube hit "Royal Romance", a tribute to the wedding of Prince William and Catherine Middleton, which gained recognition in the rest of the United Kingdom, the United States, Australia, and India within a week, and the video also appeared on "Webtastic" on The Today Show.

 The group entered the International Championship of Collegiate A Cappella for the first time in 2007, when St Andrews hosted the Western European quarterfinal, and progressed to the semifinal in London.
 They repeated this success in the following year.
 The group went on to recreate the same double success in 2024 and 2025 where they won their quarterfinal's again.
-In 2024, the group placed 2nd in the entire UK, losing out on the top spot to The Northern Lights.
+In 2024, the group placed second in the UK, losing out on the top spot to The Northern Lights.
 In 2009 they progressed to the London final of the inaugural Voice Festival UK competition.
 The group came third in the ICCA 2025 UK semi-final.